 The process of crystallization takes place in three stages: nucleation, crystal growth, and laboratory uses of crystallization.

-Nucleation: The first stage or step in the process of crystallization is nucleation.
-Among the atoms, the first to form a crystal becomes the center of the nucleation and more atoms are formed around that nucleus.
+The first stage or step in the process of crystallization is nucleation.
+The nucleation process begins with the first atom forming a crystal at its center, around which more atoms accumulate.
 During this process, around the nucleus more unit cells assemble and the formation of a small crystal seed takes place.
 In the whole process of crystallization, nucleation is most crucial as it determines the structure of the entire crystal.
 Seed crystal and imperfections in the nucleus can lead to severe rearrangements as nucleation takes place in a supersaturated solvent and supercooled liquid.

 Latest Post: Spray Dryer Problems

-Any liquid on the edge of solidifying is known as a supercooled liquid for which an initial nucleus must form.
+A supercooled liquid, on the verge of solidification, requires the formation of an initial nucleus.
 The process of crystallization will continue to revolve around this nucleus.
-The nucleus forms when atoms or molecules in a cooling liquid lose their capacity to bounce off each other.
+So the nucleus forms when atoms or molecules in a cooling liquid lose their capacity to bounce off each other.
 Instead, they start interacting and forming solid crystal structures.
 Larger molecules may be difficult to crystalize at normal temperatures and pressures, although pure elements usually form a crystal structure.

-Crystals can only accept a limited number of geometric shapes determined by the bonds and interactions of the molecules.
+While crystals can only accept a limited number of geometric shapes determined by the bonds and interactions of the molecules.
 Different bond angles of atoms based on the initial nucleus cause various forms.
 Impurities in the solution or the material will cause the pattern to deviate from the expected one.
-Even minor imperfections in the nucleus can result in wholly distinct and unique designs, as seen in snowflakes.
+So even minor imperfections in the nucleus can result in wholly distinct and unique designs, as seen in snowflakes.